KonstantinAdamu/CodeNinja/README.md

 Task List:
 - Implement function to check for collision with another objects when hero is walking
-- Add enemies
-- Implement enemies to throw exceptions to hero
 - Draw flag at the end of level
 - Draw start menu, start/rules/quit buttons
 - Add rules

 Penging Tasks:
 - Draw Hero - Dushka
-- Draw BGCoder on SVG - Roosevelt
+- Draw BGCoder on SVG - Hristian /Roosevelt/
-- Implement addEventListener for collected bonus codes - Roosevelt
+- Implement addEventListener for collected bonus codes - Hristian /Roosevelt/
 - Implement jumping animation of hero - Jenny
 - Implement functions to check for collision with another objects when hero is jumping - Jenny
 - Add bonus codes - Kalin
 - Add custom event when hero is on bonus code - Kalin
+- Add enemies - Venci /Buro/
+- Implement enemies to throw exceptions to hero - Venci /Buro/

 This document describes the teamwork assignment for Telerik Academy students in JavaScript